fresh-js-devs/pomodoro/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+Stuff you need to install the software and how to install them

 ```
 NodeJS